IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

     POST http://$SERVER/api/admin/superuser/$identifier

-.. note:: this endpoint is deprecated.
-Use the change superuser status endpoint
+.. note:: This endpoint is deprecated.
+Use the set superuser status endpoint instead.

 .. _change-superuser-status: